-Begin your day by going to this viewpoint where you can gaze at Lagoa do Fogo, the highest lagoon in the island (575 metres) and the second biggest.
+Begin your day by going to this viewpoint where you can admire Lagoa do Fogo, the lagoon located at a highest altitude on the island (575 metres) and the second biggest.

 2. Caldeira Velha

 You will definitely love the beauty and calmness of this incredible place.
-Caldeira Velha is a park where you will find an important biosphere with two pools with naturally warm water (38º in the pool that you can see in the photo and 21º in the big pool).
+Caldeira Velha is a park where you will find an important biosphere with two pools with naturally warm water (38 ºC in the small pool and 21 ºC in the big pool).

-- Information: at the location you will find dressing rooms and showers to take cold showers.
+- Information: at the location you will find changing rooms and showers

 3. Ribeira Grande

-While in the beautiful city of Ribeira Grande, don’t miss the opportunity to eat there and to discover the amazing botanical garden, the 17th century city hall square, Nossa Senhora da Estrela church, Espírito Santo church and the beach.
+While in the beautiful town of Ribeira Grande, don’t miss the opportunity to eat there and to discover the amazing botanical garden, the 17th century city hall square, the churches Igreja de Nossa Senhora da Estrela and Igreja do Espírito Santo and the beach.

 4. Miradouro de Santa Iria

-After visiting Ribeira Grande, go east and stop at Santa Iria viewpoint to enjoy this magnificent landscape.
+After visiting Ribeira Grande, head east and stop at Santa Iria viewpoint to enjoy this magnificent landscape.

-In my opinion, Moinhos beach is one of the most beautiful beaches in Sao Miguel.
-At the location, aside from its beauty, you’ll find a restaurant / snack bar, dressing rooms and a big parking lot 200 metres away from the beach.
+In my opinion, Moinhos beach is one of the most beautiful beaches in São Miguel.
+At the location, aside from its beauty, you’ll find a restaurant / snack bar, changing rooms and a big parking lot, 200 metres away from the beach.